ModelSEED/ModelSEEDDatabase/Templates/README.md

 ### Type field description
 The type field has the following valid values:

-* **conditional**: A conditional reaction can be added to a Model only if the associated gene is in the organism
+* **conditional**: A conditional reaction can be added to a Model only if the associated gene is in the organism.
+At least one complex ID is required for conditional reactions.
-* **gapfilling**: A gapfilling reaction can be added to a Model as needed (could go away if we get gene associations)
+* **gapfilling**: A gapfilling reaction can be added to a Model as needed (could go away if we get gene associations).
-* **spontaneous**: A spontaneous reaction can be added to a Model even if the associated gene is not in the organism
+* **spontaneous**: A spontaneous reaction can be added to a Model even if the associated gene is not in the organism. (is a complex required for spontaneous reactions?)
-* **universal**: An universal reaction is always added to a Model
+* **universal**: An universal reaction is always added to a Model.

-## Complexes file format
-cpxid
-cpxname
-reference Where complex came from (PUBMED id of publication) (could get from KBase DLITs for SEED?) source KEGG published or SEED confidence Value from 0 to 1 optional Is the role necessary? triggering If role is there does it trigger reaction to be there type roleid rolename roletype rolefeatures Reference to feature in blast database

-The Complexes.tsv file contains